How to play Spotify on Twitch?

 coco

 Twitch has become a powerhouse in the social space.
-As a new entertainment hub, Twitch is attracting everyone from established celebrities to unknown artists and giving them a platform to build a unique audience.
-However, Twitch deleted tons of content violating music copyright laws in October 2020.
-Twitch uses a three-strike policy for its users — if you get three strikes, you’re banned — and streamers were not happy, to put it politely.
+As an entertainment hub, Twitch is attracting everyone from established celebrities to unknown artists, providing them a platform to build unique audiences.
+However, Twitch deleted tons of content that violated music copyright laws and uses a three-strike policy for its users — if you get three strikes, you’re banned and will lose all followers — and streamers were not happy, to put it politely.

 Can you play music on Twitch when you stream?
 Yes, you are allowed, as long as you follow the Twitch music rules.
-There are 3 types of music you are allowed to play on your Twitch stream.
+But can you play Spotify on Twitch?
+The answer is more complex than a simple yes or no.

 Music Owned By You – Original music which was written by you and either recorded or performed live by you, and for which you own or control all rights necessary to share the music on Twitch, including the rights to the recording, performance, and to the underlying music and lyrics.
 Please remember that if you have a contractual relationship with an organization that controls rights to the content you create, such as a record label or publishing company, you should make sure that you are not in violation of that relationship by sharing that music on Twitch.